Why You’ll Want to Visit London

 The Tower of London, in fairness, is not the biggest tower you will ever see but it is certainly one of the most interesting.
 With an incredible history and located on the North bank of the River Thames, this home of The Crown Jewels is not to be missed.

 Coca Cola London Eye 4D Experience Tickets – This enormous Ferris wheel on the South Bank of the River Thames opened to the public in 2000 and offers passengers amazing views from the 32 capsules.

 4D Experience Tickets – This multi-sensory 3D film experience includes wind, bubbles & mist which brings London to life.

 Westminster Abbey & Changing of the Guard 2.5-Hour Tour – Westminster Abbey is one of the most important buildings in British history.
 The Duke & Duchess (Wills & Kate) married at the Abbey in addition to coronations, state funerals and Poets Corner.
 Changing of the Guard is an impressive and very traditional military ceremony.
 This regiment is unmistakable in their red tunics & bearskin hats.

-Sparkling 2-Hour River Thames Sunset Cruise in London – Another contender for the most civilised tour!
+Sparkling 2-Hour River Thames Sunset Cruise in London – Another contender for the most civilized tour!
 A glass of fizz, nibbles & live music while admiring landmarks beautifully illuminated landmarks from the main saloon or deck…

-London Ghost Walk: 2.5-Hour Guided Tour – With such a phenomenal history you can only imagine the amount of paranormal activity & ghostly goings on in Ye Olde London Town.
-You will visit the reputedly most haunted sites and hear chilling tales… Not for the faint hearted.
+London Ghost Walk: 2.5-Hour Guided Tour – With such a phenomenal history you can only imagine the amount of paranormal activity & ghostly goings-on in Ye Olde London Town.
+You will visit the reputedly most haunted sites and hear chilling tales… Not for the faint-hearted.